Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Evaluation

-To further highlight the challenge of evaluating the jamming attack, we show the lack of correlation between our binary jamming metric and the (seemingly) intuitive similarity-based metrics.
-In~\Cref{fig:sim_to_clean_vs_target_jamming}, we show semantic similarity between poisoned responses and target responses, and compare it with semantic similarity between poisoned and clean responses, measured on jammed and not-jammed queries.
-For these comparisons, we use cosine similarity between embedding vectors computed using the text-embedding-3-small embedding model.
+To further highlight the challenge of evaluating the jamming attack, we show that our binary jamming metric is not correlated with the (seemingly) intuitive similarity-based metrics. \Cref{fig:sim_to_clean_vs_target_jamming} shows semantic similarity between poisoned and target responses and compares it with semantic similarity between poisoned and clean responses, measured on jammed and not-jammed queries.
+For these comparisons, we use cosine similarity between the embedding vectors computed using the text-embedding-3-small embedding model.
 Results are aggregated across all models and target responses.

-Naively, one might expect the embeddings of jammed queries to differ substantially from those of the clean responses and lie much closer to the target responses.
-This is not the case, which can be explained by the impressive variability of poisoned responses.
-There are many ways to refuse, and many refusals are not closer to the target response than the clean response.
+Naively, one might expect the embeddings of poisoned responses to be dissimilar to clean responses and similar to target responses.
+This is not the case, due to the impressive variety of refusals produced by models in response to jamming.
+Many of these refusals are not closer to the target response than the clean response.
 For example, given the query \textit{``how many seasons of goliath are there on amazon''}, Llama-2-7b's poisoned response, optimized for $\targetres_1$, was \textit{``Based on the context provided, there is no information available on the number of seasons of the TV series "Goliath" on Amazon.
 The context only provides information on the show's production and release, but does not mention the number of seasons.
 Therefore, I cannot provide an answer to the query.
 I understand that you may have been trying to find this information, but I'm just an AI and do not have access to external information beyond what is provided in the context.
 My apologies for any confusion.
 If you have any other questions or queries, please feel free to ask.''}.
 This response\textemdash which clearly indicates successful jamming\textemdash has similarity of $0.34$ to the target response and $0.78$ to the clean response that does answer the query.

+In~\Cref{sec:ablation}, we show that other blocker document designs are inferior, and that jamming is caused by the content of the blocker and not simply because it replaces one of the clean documents retrieved in response to the query.